 27. 12 in herb garden, 4 in converted farm building, 1 in Potting Shed, 2 suitable for disabled.

-lounge, bar, restaurant, conservatory, free Wi-Fi, in-room TV (Freeview), civil wedding licence, ¼-acre walled garden.
+lounge, bar, conservatory restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, in-room treatments, ¼-acre walled garden.

 in public rooms.

 all ages welcomed.

 per room B&B £125–£235.
 Set menus £32–£38, à la carte £30.
 2-night min. stay at weekends.